Police Conduct (Operation Conifer) Bill [HL]

 Groups Affected

-• Wiltshire Police: Subject to scrutiny of their conduct during Operation Conifer.
+- Wiltshire Police: Subject to investigation of their conduct during Operation Conifer.
+The findings could lead to disciplinary actions or policy changes.

-• Police and Crime Commissioner for Swindon and Wiltshire: Subject to scrutiny of their conduct and that of their staff in relation to Operation Conifer.
+- Police and Crime Commissioner for Swindon and Wiltshire: Subject to investigation regarding their conduct and contact with the Chief Constable.

 Powered by nyModel